 Pulsatile tinnitus is different than the more common, constant form of tinnitus.
 While it is often benign, it will more likely have an identifiable source and may be the first sign of another underlying condition.

-Pulsatile tinnitus can go away on its own; however, it may be caused by potentially dangerous conditions.
-Patients experiencing pulsatile tinnitus symptoms should undergo a thorough medical evaluation.
-Fortunately, pulsatile tinnitus can be successfully treated and cured once the underlying cause is identified and .
+While it can go away on its own, PT may be indicative of other potentially dangerous conditions.
+These include vascular malformation, obstruction (typically in the carotid artery), or a glomus tumor.
+Patients experiencing PT symptoms should undergo a thorough medical evaluation.
+Fortunately, pulsatile tinnitus can be successfully treated and cured once the underlying cause is identified.

 Because tinnitus is so common, its onset and development are commonly studied.
 To better classify the onset of tinnitus — and consequently, identify the best tinnitus treatment—audiologists have distinguished multiple variations of tinnitus.
-One of the most common types of tinnitus, pulsatile tinnitus, affects about 5 million Americans yearly.
+One of the most common types of tinnitus, pulsatile tinnitus, affects about 5 million Americans each year.

 What is pulsatile tinnitus?

-What is the difference between pulsatile tinnitus and ordinary tinnitus?
+What is the difference between PT and ordinary tinnitus?

 As suggested, the main difference between pulsatile tinnitus and ordinary tinnitus is the specific type of sounds people hear.
 Usually, instances of pulsatile tinnitus will be much more rhythmic, even drum-like.
 Additionally, instances of pulsatile tinnitus will often last for longer periods than ordinary tinnitus, though this will vary from person to person.

-Pulsatile tinnitus has many different possible causes.
+PT has many different possible causes.
 According to researchers at the University of California, San Francisco, “some [causes are] fairly benign, other [causes are] potentially life-threatening.”
 These causes include abnormal cerebral pressures, certain vascular abnormalities, and “unique blood flow patterns near the ear.”
-Though rare, pulsatile tinnitus may also indicate a tumor near the brain or ear.
+Though rare, PT may also indicate a tumor near the brain or ear.
 Common causes of “ordinary” tinnitus, including physical damage to the ear, ototoxic medications, exposure to loud noises, and age-related hearing loss, can also be connected to pulsatile tinnitus.